 If you’ve read my previous article, you’ll already be aware of how my bodily sensations aren’t processed as they should be by my brain, causing sensory hallucinations.
 This is why that happens.

-Thus, I quit doing all drugs, going cold turkey.
-I never once had a craving to do them again and I never relapsed.
+Thus, I quit doing all drugs and going cold turkey.
+I never once had a craving to do them again, and I never relapsed.
 Which makes me very lucky.
 I may have not had any cravings or relapses, but I did have was far worse, and there was nothing I could do to stop it.

 A psychedelic swirly multi-coloured picture to represent hallucinations and tripping